 However, because of the high levels of vitamin C, this also means that you are going to bang up against the upper limit with only 2 servings per day.
 So what is this upper limit based on?
 Well if you read the full DRI report (which we don’t recommend unless you suffer from insomnia), mentions diarrhea as a complication of taking too much vitamin C. Well, that doesn’t sound pleasant.

 Actually, it turns out that vitamin C is used in one of the popular coloscopy prep solutions to help “clear things out” before the procedure.
-Other than that, vitamin C is actually really safe.
+Other than that, vitamin C is safe.
 There are many studies where much larger amounts of vitamin C have been injected with no adverse reactions.
 However, if you want to avoid a case of the squirts, probably best to keep below 2 servings of Emergen-C per day

 To boil it all down, it is safe to take Emergen-C once or twice per day at most.
 Any more than that you run the risk of having a bad “gastrointestinal experience” because of all the vitamin C. Just like any supplement, it’s not meant to be taken whenever you want like a typical food or beverage.
 That’s really the main difference between a food and a supplement in the first place.
 So, is it OK to have a “quarantini” from time to time?
 Sure, why not!
 But don’t tempt fate – more than 2 Emergen-Cs and you may have some unexpected hangover symptoms.